 The Calm Harm app has been developed to ‘surf’ the wave of difficult to deal with emotions and the timer is used to help manage these waves by making you protect yourself to acknowledge and surf these waves through delay.
 Occasionally there are individuals who may use the app to soothe anxiety.
 In such cases, the timer may not seem as helpful.
 The stem4 Clear Fear app targets anxiety effectively through the use of a specific treatment model called Cognitive Behaviour Therapy (CBT).

 Keep yourself safe at all times when using the app.
 If you feel unable to use the app, or feel unsafe at the time of use, then please seek the support of a responsible adult, a friend, emergency or other suitable services.
 Please remember that the Calm Harm app has been developed to help non suicidal self-harm urges.

 Mood disorders have been impacted significantly as a result of the pandemic.
 This is partly because of the stressful nature of the pandemic itself and limited access to treatments and also because stress management and mood enhancement strategies such as exercise and meeting friends are restricted.

 In order to support children and young people affected, stem4 has created an animated video and user booklet on how to use the Calm Harm app over this time.
 This includes specific mood issues that may have increased during or as a result of the pandemic, such as loneliness for example, and also pandemic safe tasks which abide by safety guidelines such as social distancing.

-Downloads of the stem4 digital portfolio of apps has increased by 40% subsequent to the pandemic and we will endeavour to use the feedback we receive from our users and our focus groups to update the Calm Harm app.
+Downloads of the stem4 digital portfolio of apps increased by 40% subsequent to the pandemic and stem4 has used feedback received from our users and our focus groups to update the Calm Harm app.